 If you’re a fan of chemistry and fascinated by chemical experiments and discoveries, this competition is for you.
-Since 2010, Ayb Educational Foundation has organized the All-Armenian Tournament of Young Chemists, designed for students who love chemistry.
+Since 2010, Ayb Educational Foundation has organized the Tournament of Young Chemists, designed for students who love chemistry.
 The tournament is an interactive game in which 9 to 12 graders solve advanced chemistry problems, debate over science topics and present the results of their researches.
 The idea of the initiative and the organizational technologies of the tournament are borrowed from a similar All-Ukrainian Tournament.

 You can download the contest materials from here.

-The All-Armenian Tournament of Young Chemists is unique in its kind in Armenia.
+The Tournament of Young Chemists is unique in its kind in Armenia.
 It grants high school students the opportunity to work cooperatively and find solutions to problems that are probably yet unsolved, delve into the global practice and come up with their own solutions.

 The tournament is held in three rounds:

 • Quarter-final – The teams participate in a chemistry quiz, where students have a set period of

 time to answer the questions of the questionnaire.

 • Semi-final – From 6 to 12 teams advance to the semi-final.